aproposmath/stationeers-example-mod/README.md

 ## Release a new Version

-Just create a new git tag and push it to GitHub.
+Create a new git tag and push it to GitHub.
 The workflow will automatically build the release and upload it to the [releases page](https://github.com/aproposmath/stationeers-example-mod/releases) page on github.

 ```bash
 git tag v1.2.3